rranjan14/graph-vis/README.md

 # Shortest distance between two nodes in a graph.
 ## Before you proceed to check the task, please take note of the following points:
-* This application follows **Djikstras** algorithm for calculating optimised(minimum) cost of travelling between any two entered nodes.
+* This application follows **Djikstra's** algorithm for calculating optimised(minimum) cost of travelling between any two entered nodes.
     * *Dijkstra's algorithm (or Dijkstra's Shortest Path First algorithm, SPF algorithm) is an algorithm for finding the shortest paths between nodes in a graph, which may represent, for example, road networks.*
 * Please enter integers to mark nodes and cost between the nodes and keep the number of nodes continuous.
 Attaching a snapshot for example.
 ![alt text](https://github.com/rranjan14/graph-vis/blob/main/images/image1.png "Image 1")